Yelchazli/Foraging-on-host-synthesized-metabolites-enables-S.-alvi-to-colonize-the-honey-bee-gut/README.md

 # Foraging on host synthesized metabolites enables the bacterial symbiont Snodgrassella alvi to colonize the honey bee gut

-This repositery contains all the files and scrupts used in Quinn, El Chazli et al. 2023.
+This repositery contains all the files and scripts used in Quinn, El Chazli et al. 2023.

 #### Scripts and datasets are split by Figure: